kasvith/kache/README.md

 # Contributions
 **kache** is an **opensource** project.
 Contributions are welcome

-- Fork the repo and star it :star:
+- Fork the repo and star it
-- Open issues :boom:
+- Open issues
-- Raise PRs for issues :raised_hand:
+- Raise PRs for issues
-- Help on documentation :page_facing_up:
+- Help on documentation
 - [Slack](https://kache-db.slack.com/ "Slack")